charleneostang/charleneostang.github.io/projects.md

 # Business Development Experience

-I lead Business Development at [Cyted](https://cyted.ai).
-Here, I am responsible for our commercial growth & strategy across the UK, which focuses on partnerships with the NHS and other organizations.
+At [Cyted](https://cyted.ai), I am responsible for our commercial growth & strategy across the UK, which focuses on partnerships with the NHS and other organizations.

 From my previous projects and roles in the company, I also work on:
 * clinical service design and improvement,